-Serbia: With New Energy Law towards Harmonization with EU Rules14.
-January 2015. / News Serbia Energy
+Serbia: With New Energy Law towards Harmonization with EU Rules, News Serbia Energy

 New Energy Law should enable Serbia to reach the highest degree in the EU accession process within the energy sector so far.